I

 Africa’s deputy president has warned of a plot to loot the country’s huge multi-billion dollar pension fund.

-Claims that powerful political forces are plotting to seize control of the Public Investment Corporation.
+that powerful political forces are plotting to seize control of the Public

 Speaking to union members on Thursday, Mr Ramaphosa gave new credence to those alarming claims.